FunC cookbook

 to_tuple

-When using any features we actually use pre-prepared for us methods inside stdlib.fc
+Many features we use in FunC come from pre-prepared methods inside stdlib.fc

 ;; ~ means it is modifying method